JamesLong199/lung-ultrasound-scan-target-localization/phase3&4/README.md

 # Phase 4: UR navigation with target pose

-# OpenPose procedure
+# ViTPose procedure
-1. Run `OpenPose_UR_collect_data.py` to take pictures from two views, and compute their extrinsic matrices.
+1. Run `ViTPose_UR_collect_data.py` to take pictures from two views, and compute their extrinsic matrices.
-2. Run `openpose_python.py` with the two images to obtain the pose keypoints.
+2. Run the ViT pose estimation script with the two images to obtain the pose keypoints.
-3. Run `OpenPose_UR_move.py` to compute the target keypoint's coordinate in the base frame.
+3. Run `ViTPose_UR_move.py` to compute the target keypoint's coordinate in the base frame.

 # Procedure of computing the target pose's rotation
 1. Run `generate_pc_mesh.py` to generate the point cloud / mesh of the view.